LiorZ/hdac8_thesis/thesis.rst

 ..

-	Looking at the results we see that selecting an achor that favors an axis that aligns with the vector formed by the acetylated lysine sidechain , that goes into the pocket (see Figure :ref:`constraints`)
+	Looking at the results we see that selecting an achor that favors an axis that aligns with the vector formed by the acetylated lysine sidechain , that goes into the pocket (see Figure :ref:`constraints_figure`)

 ..

 .. figure:: images/anchor_arrows.png
 	:scale: 30 %

-	:label:`constraints` The main axes we tested in the calibration process.
+	:label:`constraints_figure` The main axes we tested in the calibration process.
 One, rotating the peptide around the Lysine residue, the other approx. around the vector that is formed by the linear conformation of the peptide. **K3** is the acetylated lysine which is located in the 3rd position from the N-terminal, **X4** is the 4th amino acids that is variable for each peptide, as described earlier.

+..

 Constraints
 ............